osirislab/Hack-Night/2013-Fall/README.md

 ## Week 6: Reverse Engineering, Part 1
 This session is about Reverse Engineering.
 Most of the software we use everyday is closed source.
 You don't have the liberty to look at the source code, at this point we need to analyze the available compiled binary.
-But, reversing a binary is no easy task but can be done with the proper methodology and the right tools.
-This is exactly what two of world's best reverser's are going to teach you.
+Reversing a binary is no easy task but can be done with the proper methodology and the right tools.
+This is exactly what two of world's best reverse engineers are going to teach you.

 ### Lecture Videos
 1. [Reverse Engineering 101](http://vimeo.com/6764570)